bachmeil/dppexamples/gretl/readme.md

-This examples demonstrates matrix algebra using the [Gretl](http://gretl.sourceforge.net/) library
+This example demonstrates matrix algebra using the [Gretl](http://gretl.sourceforge.net/) library

-It does matrix allocation, assigning elements, transposing, and multiplication.
+It does matrix allocation, assigning by index, transposing, and matrix multiplication.

 To compile and run: